IC 2021

 Genetic Counselor

-Rachelle Manookian is a licensed board-certified genetic counselor specializing in cancer genetics with a special interest in prostate and genitourinary cancers.
-She received her M.S. in genetic counseling from the Mount Sinai School of Medicine.
-She has been at City of Hope since April 2019, and prior to City of Hope was a general genetic counselor at the VA Medical Center with Dr. Maren Scheuner, serving 6 VA hospitals via telehealth.
-She is adjunct faculty for the Keck Graduate Institute Genetic Counseling and Genomic Data Analytics masters’ programs.
-She is actively engaged in the Fanconi Anemia community and has been a volunteer at Camp Sunshine Fanconi Anemia week since 2016.
-She is a two-time nominee of the Heart of Genetic Counseling Award.
+RACHELLE MANOOKIAN, MS, CGC is a licensed and board-certified cancer genetic counselor specializing in pediatric oncology at Children’s Hospital Los Angeles (CHLA).
+She was previously with the Division of Clinical Cancer Genomics at City of Hope, and before that, a general genetic counselor at the West VA Medical Center.
+She brings her growing expertise in medical education to her role as an adjunct faculty member for the Keck Graduate Institute Genetic Counseling and Genomic Data Analytics master’s programs.
+She serves as a faculty mentor, graduate capstone supervisor, and rotation supervisor for current genetic counseling students.
+She is actively engaged in the Fanconi anemia community and has been a volunteer at Fanconi Anemia Family Week since 2016, and she is a two-time nominee of the Heart of Genetic Counseling Award from the National Society of Genetic Counselors.

 $i++ ?>